Australia's national security and terrorism laws aims to prevent acts of terrorism and prosecute those involved in terrorism.

-The National Security Information (Criminal and Civil Proceedings) Act 2004 (The NSI Act) - the NSI Act gives courts a structure to follow where national security information is disclosed, or is to be disclosed, in a legal proceeding.
+National Security Information (Criminal and Civil Proceedings) Act 2004 (NSI Act)—This Act gives courts a structure to follow where national security information is disclosed, or is to be disclosed, in a legal proceeding.

-Urging violence offences - It is an offence to intentionally urge another person or group to use force or violence:
+Urging violence and advocating terrorism offences—It is an offence to intentionally urge another person or group to use force or violence: